Manak-org/Manak/README.md

 Manak unit benchmarking library provides both easy to use and flexible solution to the problem of benchmarking.
 Unit benchmarking comes handy for projects with continuous integration.
-With manak you can save the benchmarks of your current implementation and compare them against the later ones.
+With Manak you can save the benchmarks of your current implementation and compare them against the later ones.
 You can also benchmark your library against any other library.
 Manak offers a hierarchical structure similar to BOOST Unit Testing and generates a easy to read output file.
+Manak supports HTML log generation along with txt logs.
 Manak is header only library and highly uses c++11 features.

 ###Check out [Documentation](http://sumedhghaisas.github.io/Manak/) for tutorials on Manak C++ Benchmarking.